rysonw/rysonw/README.md

 ---

-Veteran (Hawaii ANG) and rising junior at Oregon State University.
+Veteran (Hawaii ANG) and rising junior at Western Governers University.

 I have previously interned for Microsoft, Amazon, NASA, and Northrop Grumman with a focus on backend and cloud development (with some embedded as well).
-I am currently looking for one last internship for my senior year.
+I am currently looking for new grad roles.
 Please feel free to reach out!

 I love learning new things!
 Let's Connect!